 , you need to follow a certain educational path and acquire the necessary certification necessary for this field.
 There are many colleges and universities that offer short paralegal programs to aspiring students.
 You can also opt for a bachelor or masters level degree in paralegal

 studies if you want to pursue a great career as a paralegal.
-However, a short course such as paralegal certificate or a diploma will qualify you for an entry level career.
+However, a short course such as paralegal certificate or a diploma will help prepare you for an entry level career.

 The coursework of a paralegal program will cover a wide range of subjects.
 You will first of all acquire a basic understanding of the legal industry and the criminal justice system.
 With the ever growing legal sector, you will also gain familiarity with developing concepts and emerging legal trends.
 Some of the subjects have been listed below: